Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

 which directly contains the signature of the persistent neuron, $\bm w_p^{(\ell)}$.

-We do not have any problems with signature recovery, but unfortunately, we cannot recover the corresponding sign and bias.
-More precisely, they are not used to evaluate the model as long as the neuron is persistent.
+We can successfully recover the signature, but we cannot recover the corresponding sign and bias.
+More precisely, we do not need to recover them because they do not affect the model's output as long as the neuron remains persistent.
 Therefore, persistent neurons imply that ReLU is skipped.
-In other words, the recovered model does not have the ReLU function for persistent neurons.
+In other words, the recovered model does not have the ReLU function in persistent neurons.
 The sign and bias are linearly expanded into the next layer, and we can extract them together with the next-layer extraction.